kevinveenbirkenbach/cymais/docs/analysis/market/global/analysis.md

   - Continuously evolving cybersecurity threats and technological changes that necessitate ongoing innovation

 ## 8. Conclusion
-The global market presents significant opportunities for CyMaIS.
-With an estimated market volume of €1–1.5 trillion and millions of companies worldwide in need of modernized IT infrastructures, CyMaIS is well positioned to capture a diverse range of customers.
+The global market presents significant opportunities for Infinito.Nexus.
+With an estimated market volume of €1–1.5 trillion and millions of companies worldwide in need of modernized IT infrastructures, Infinito.Nexus is well positioned to capture a diverse range of customers.
 Its modular and scalable solutions can meet the unique challenges and requirements of different markets, making it a competitive choice in the rapidly evolving field of digital transformation and cybersecurity.

 ## Sources
 - Analysis based on an interactive discussion with [ChatGPT](https://chat.openai.com) on April 11, 2025.